Health Professionals and Partners

 Interpretation of a positive or negative TST

-The online TST/IGRA Interpreter interactive algorithm incorporates all three dimensions discussed above and is highly recommended when deciding on TB infection treatment.
+The online TST/IGRA Interpreter interactive algorithm incorporates all three dimensions discussed above.

 Size of Induration